 Most peer-to-peer platforms suffer from a cash drag at some point.
 Until now, it wasn’t the case at Esketit, as the loans supply has always been large enough to meet the demand.

-The total amount financed through the platform stands above forty million euros.
+The total amount financed through the platform stands above sixty million euros and grows steadily.
 It’s a rather large figure for a recent platform.
-Loans from Jordan make up 80% of the total volume, followed by Spain (around 15%) and Czech Republic (the remaining 5%).

 All loans on the platform come with a buyback guarantee – which is actually called buyback obligation by Esketit -.
-It triggers after 60 days, which seems to have become the de-facto trigger delay.
+It covers both principal and interests, and triggers after 60 days.
+This duration has become the de-facto trigger delay for P2P loans buyback and is also used by most competitors.

 In addition, all loans issued by lending companies from Creamfinance group are covered by a group guarantee.
-It means that Creamfinance will fulfill the buyback obligation if the loan originator is unable to do so.
+It means that Creamfinance will fulfill the buyback obligation if the lending company is unable to do so.

 Platform’s transparency and reliability

-There’s no denying that Creamfinance isn’t as financially strong as, let’s say, Moncera‘s Placet Group or Robocash.
+There’s no denying that Creamfinance isn’t as financially strong as, let’s say, Moncera‘s Placet Group.
 However, this lending group is solid enough to belong to a diversified portfolio.
 In addition, Esketit provides a lot of information regarding the loan originators and the investing process.

 Esketit’s background and team